zetsuHQ/zetsuhq.github.io/content/book/_index.md

     type = 'docs'
 +++

-The following is a collection of writeups, personal notes and mini-essays.
-This is just a personal record, so don't take it too seriously.
+The following is a collection of writeups and personal notes.

 {{< cards >}}
   {{< card link="/book/portswigger/" title="PortSwigger Web Security Academy" >}}